The Petit Lenormand deck is available now. Limited stock

 • Lawyer or attorney preparing letters of formal notice or termination

-• Contract or service manager responsible for recording subscription ends and account closures
+• Contract or service manager responsible for documenting subscription ends and account closures

 Archetype